Data structure for node connectivity and cut queries: Connectivity and cut queries in k-S -connected graphs (Theorem )

-Construct an auxiliary directed graph $H$ on node set $S$ and edges set $\{ab:a \in \p R_b\}$.
-The indegree of every node in $H$ is at most $k$.
-This implies that every subgraph of the underlying graph of $H$ has a node of degree $2k$.
-A graph is $d$-degenerate if every subgraph of it has a node of degree $d$.
-It is known that any $d$-degenerate graph can be colored with $d+1$ colors, in polynomial time.
-Hence $H$ is $(2k+1)$-colorable.
-Consequently, we can compute in polynomial time a partition of $S$ into at most $2k+1$ independent sets.
-For each independent set $S'$, the family $\{R_s:s \in S'\}$ is laminar. \end{proof}

-Our date structure for pairs $s,t \in V\sem K$ with $st \notin E$ consists of: \begin{itemize} \item A family $\TT$ of at most $2k+1$ trees, where each tree $T \in \TT$ with a mapping $\psi_T: V \rightarrow V(T)$ represents one of the at most $2k+1$ laminar families of tight sets as in Lemma~\ref{l:R}; the total number of edges in all trees in $\TT$ is at most $n-|K|$. \item For each tree $T \in \TT$, a linear space data structure that answers ancestor/descendant queries in $O(1)$ time.
-This can be done by assigning to each node of $T$ the in-time and the out-time in a DFS search on $T$. \item A list $\{\p R_s:s \in S\}$ of $|S|=n-|K|$ minimum cuts. \end{itemize}
+Our data structure for pairs $s,t \in V\sem K$ with $st \notin E$ consists of: \begin{itemize} \item A family $\TT$ of at most $2k+1$ trees, where each tree $T \in \TT$ with a mapping $\psi_T: V \rightarrow V(T)$ represents one of the at most $2k+1$ laminar families of tight sets as; the total number of edges in all trees in $\TT$ is at most $n-|K|$. \item For each tree $T \in \TT$, a linear space data structure that answers ancestor/descendant queries in $O(1)$ time.
+This can be done by assigning to each node of $T$ the in-time and the out-time in a DFS search on $T$. \item A list $\{\p C_s:s \in R\}$ of $|R|=n-|K|$ minimum cuts; this can be also encoded by an auxiliary directed graph $H=(V,F)$ with edge set $F=\{ts:t \in \p C_s\}$.
+Using perfect hashing data structure we can check whether $ts \in F$ in $O(1)$ time. \end{itemize}

-For every $s \in S$ let $T_s$ be the (unique) tree in $\TT$ where $R_s$ is represented.
-The next statement, that is a direct consequence of Lemma~\ref{l:list}, specifies how we answer the queries.